elifcatamak/dotnet--parky/ReadMe.md

 _**Note:**_ Endpoints should not contain verbs according to the RESTful architecture.
 However, this project is implemented as it is shown in the course.
-The implementation that is shown in the course does not align with RESTful architecture.
+The implementation that is shown in the course does not align with RESTful architecture in some parts.
+Also, some endpoint routes are not built considering the hierarchy of resources.
+For example, reaching a certain Trail could have been implemented such as: `/nationalparks/{nationalParkId}/trails/{trailId}/`.
 Therefore, I think it should be enhanced accordingly.

 During development, code first database migration approach is used.
 This makes it easier for the project to run when it is cloned.
 Also, repository pattern is implemented for data management.